spiral-project/ihatemoney/docs/installation.rst

 If wondering about the backend, SQLite is the simplest and will work fine for most small to medium setups.

+.. note:: If curious, source config templates can be found in the `project git repository <https://github.com/spiral-project/ihatemoney/tree/master/ihatemoney/conf-templates>`_.

 Prepare virtualenv (recommended)
 ================================